Dixon Walter (”We”) are committed to protecting and respecting your privacy.

 We look to hold personal information for 5 years after which time we will delete the information if we have not contacted you in the meantime if we have found a role that may be suitable for you.
 Prior to making an introduction in relation to this role we check that we have accurate information about you and that you are interested in being introduced.

 If you engage in a contract, permanent or contract, through ourselves we are legally obliged to hold to this information for 6 years after your contract commences so in this instance the period would be slightly longer.
-In this circumstance we will also look for consent to hold a reference in our records for yourself that you can call on in future for a period of up to 10 years

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes and we will collect express consent from you if legally required prior to using your personal data for marketing purposes.